lambdaclass/cairo-vm/docs/hints/math_cairo/README.md

-* depends on functions: None
+* Depends on functions: None

 ## func assert_not_equal(a, b):